 For more information about how you can get involved with In-No-Plastic, email firstname.lastname@example.org.

 In 2016, St. Maarten had the highest municipal solid waste level out of any island in the Caribbean: 9.7 kg per capita per day, compared to Curaçao’s waste generation of 0.44 kg per capita.

-- Did you partake in a In-No-Plastic clean-up?
+- Did you partake in a In-No-Plastic event?
 View our photo albums here.